The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 But imaginative doesn’t make for “accurate”.

-In truth, anyone with a basic grasp of intersexual dynamics would probably agree that women gained if all men cared more about themselves because they’d have more to choose from, and that would give them more power.
+Anyone with a basic grasp of intersexual dynamics would agree that women gain if all men cared more about themselves because they’d have more to choose from.

 See more on games that women play here: